 Schonbrunn Palace is an absolute treat.
 The rooms in the Palace are intrinsically decorated with ornate detailing that by simply looking at them feels like calories added to the waist.
 There were times I had wanted to break off a rococo piece from a wall and eat it.
 The Hapsburg royalty certainly had taste, I’ll give them that.

 When in Vienna, attending a concert comes highly recommended.
 I never understood the concept of having classical concert play inside a church or cathedral.
 I don’t understand the connection between classical concert and a church.
-It’s not as though music of Beethoven or Mozart ever inspired from religion.
+It’s not as though music of Beethoven or Mozart were ever inspired from religion.
 But from a tourist standpoint, it’s a thrilling experience to be inside a church with a heavily baroque interior

 While at St. Anna’s Church, I found Beethoven’s music to be uplifting and full of pomp – like being at a grand ball at the Schonbrunn Palace or the Belvedere.
 Whereas Mozart’s music had soulful undertones, with tick tock of a metronome.
-It rose and fell in a dramatic tension and for some reason, I likened it to gothic suspension.
+It rose and fell in a dramatic tension and for some reason, it felt very gothic to me.
 For a brief moment, I felt I understood Mozart.
 Despite the fortunes of Prague, he chose Vienna.
 After all, there’s a certain charm to Vienna that exude privilege and prestige.

 I love coffee and it was an excuse to drink more coffee in Vienna and delude myself that I was drinking “Viennese coffee”.
 I am proud to announce that on my birthday, I had a cup of coffee in a non-descript coffee house, instead of a chain I would normally visit back at home.
 Vienna developed its coffee culture back in the 17th Century – so centuries on, the coffee houses have become a place where Viennese folks could spend hours at a time with friends, or read newspapers.
 I think Lorelai Gilmore needs to move to Vienna to satiate her incessant coffee needs.